paulchernoch/HilbertTransformation/README.md

   This approach means that the full-precision Hilbert transform is needed for comparatively few points, and at no time do we hold the Hilbert index for all points in memory at the same time.
-At any given time, we have one-to-two bits per dimension of space in memory per point, as opposed to doubling the data size during the sort as the former method did.
+At any given time, we have one-to-two bits per dimension of space in memory per point, as opposed to trebling the data size during the sort as the former method did.

 ## The Four Transformations